-- A. Alternate No. E-001 Title: Bernice Crawley Smoke Detectors and Fire Alarm Strobes - 1.
-Base Bid: Replacement of all existing smoke detectors with new smoke detectors.
+A. Alternate No. E-001 Title: Bernice Crawley Smoke Detectors and Fire Alarm Strobes

-2. Alternate: Bring entire High Rise Building up to current codes in accordance with all applicable codes and the local Fire Marshall / Authority Having Jurisdiction.
+- 1. Base Bid: Replacement of all existing smoke detectors and fire alarm strobes with current code compliant detectors and strobes. - 2.
+Alternate: Bring entire High Rise Building up to current codes in accordance with all applicable codes and the local Fire Marshall / Authority Having Jurisdiction.
 Replacement of all existing smoke detectors and fire alarm strobes and add additional smoke and fire alarm strobes, additional wiring, conduit, and circuits as required for a complete system upgrade.
 Electrical Prime Contractor is responsible for designing the system, submission and costs for approvals and all fees associated with inspections required